Strong cosmic censorship for the spherically symmetric Einstein-Maxwell-charged-Klein-Gordon system with positive $\Lambda$: stability of the Cauchy horizon and $H^1$ extensions: Introduction

-We stress that each formulation of the SCCC has to take into account the symmetries of the system and the nature of the adopted initial value problem, see also section \ref{sec:SCCCsubtle} for a related discussion.
-Although we do not show that the initial conditions of our system arise from the evolution of initial data from an appropriate spacelike Cauchy hypersurface, our work provides strong evidence against general formulations of the SCCC.
-In particular, the content of this article is strictly related to the following conjectures. \begin{conjecture}[$C^0$ formulation of the SCCC for the Einstein-Maxwell-charged-Klein-Gordon system with $\Lambda > 0$, under spherical symmetry] Let $\Sigma$ be a regular, compact (without boundary),\footnote{The case of $S^3$ is often considered in the literature.
+The present article is strictly related to the following formulations of the SCCC for the non-linear system \eqref{main_system}. \begin{conjecture}[$C^0$ formulation of the SCCC for the Einstein-Maxwell-charged-Klein-Gordon system with $\Lambda > 0$, under spherical symmetry] Let $\Sigma$ be a regular, compact (without boundary),\footnote{The case of $S^3$ is often considered in the literature.
 Non-compact, ``asymptotically de Sitter'' hypersurfaces can also be examined.
 See also Fig.\ \ref{fig:global_structure} for an overview on potential global structures.} spacelike hypersurface.
 Let us prescribe generic (in the spherically symmetric class) initial data on $\Sigma$, for the Einstein-Maxwell-charged-Klein-Gordon system with $\Lambda > 0$.
 Then, the future maximal globally hyperbolic development\footnote{Which is, roughly speaking, the largest Lorentzian manifold determined by the evolution of Cauchy data via the Einstein equations.
 See \cite{RingstromCauchy} for a precise definition.} of such initial data cannot be locally extended as a Lorentzian manifold endowed with a continuous metric. \end{conjecture}

 \begin{conjecture}[$H^1_{\text{loc}}$ formulation of the SCCC for the Einstein-Maxwell-charged-Klein-Gordon system with $\Lambda > 0$, under spherical symmetry] Let $\Sigma$ be a regular, compact (without boundary), spacelike hypersurface.
 Let us prescribe generic (in the spherically symmetric class) initial data on $\Sigma$, for the Einstein-Maxwell-charged-Klein-Gordon system with $\Lambda > 0$.
 Then, the future maximal globally hyperbolic development of such initial data cannot be locally extended as a Lorentzian manifold endowed with a continuous metric and Christoffel symbols in $H^1_{\text{loc}}$. \end{conjecture}